-To Start an app on the Start screen, move your pointer over the appropriate app tile and click or touch to open.
+To Start an app on the Start screen, move your pointer over the appropriate tile and click or touch to open.

-To Start an app from the Desktop, move your pointer to the upper-right corner of the screen or swipe in from the right edge.
-When the Windows® charms slide out from the right, click or touch the Start () charm, and then click or touch the appropriate app tile to open.
+To Start an app from the Desktop, move your pointer to the upperright corner of the screen or swipe in from the right edge.
+When the Windows® charms slide out from the right, click or touch the Start () charm.